RILAB/bis101/lecture01.md

 Mendel crossed some peas.
 Figured out genetics.

 <strong style="font-size: 150%; color: red;">?</strong> First law: equal segregation.
 Alleles at a locus segregate w/ equal probability.
-An A/a individual will produce 50% A and 50% a.
+An A1/A2 individual will produce 50% A1 and 50% A2.

 #### Cross two corn plants

 Tga1/Tga1 x tga1/tga1

 * label **parental**, **fileal** generation
 * <strong style="font-size: 150%; color: red;">?</strong> are all F1 alike?